 CONS

-While MonsterInsights isn’t a PPC automation tool in the traditional sense, it’s become an essential part of the PPC toolkit for WordPress users.
-The plugin has evolved far beyond your basic analytics setup.
-It now offers a comprehensive suite of PPC features that automate tracking, simplify campaign management, and provide actionable insights right inside your WordPress dashboard.
+MonsterInsights, the WordPress analytics plugin, isn’t a PPC automation tool in the traditional sense — but it’s become an essential part of the PPC toolkit for anyone running campaigns on a WordPress site.
+The plugin has evolved well beyond basic analytics setup, and now offers a comprehensive suite of features that automate tracking, unify campaign reporting, and surface actionable insights inside your WordPress dashboard.

-The real power of MonsterInsights for PPC advertisers is the unified reporting.
-When you properly tag your campaigns with UTM parameters, all your ad traffic appears in the Campaigns report under Traffic » Campaigns in your WordPress dashboard.
+When you tag your campaigns with UTM parameters, all your ad traffic from every platform appears in the Campaigns report under Traffic » Campaigns in your WordPress dashboard.

 Instead of logging into Google Ads, Meta Business Suite, TikTok Ads Manager, LinkedIn Campaign Manager, Pinterest Ads, and Microsoft Advertising separately, you see performance data from all platforms in one place.